pawelpaszki/labMoviesApp/README.md

  +  `/fantasy`

-> list fantasy movies (each logged in user has their own list)
+> list fantasy movies (each logged in user has their own list). items can also be removed from this list (removal of movie also removes all of the cast and posters/ avatars)

 ![][fantasy_movies_list]

  +  `/fantasy/:id`

-> view fantasy movie (and cast with option to add cast) - (each logged in user has their own list)
+> view fantasy movie (and cast with option to add/ remove cast) - (each logged in user has their own list)

 ![][fantasy_movie]